Nice to meet you.

 Image courtesy of RefiGuide

-Once you’ve been pre-approved, you get to pick the lender of your choice and continue with the application process through them.
+Once you’ve been pre-approved, you can choose the lender you want to use and continue with the application process through them.

 The thing with mortgages is that many institutions simply won’t lend to you if you don’t have a sizable down payment and money for the closing costs.
 It is nearly impossible to purchase a home completely through borrowed money.